yongdd/deep-langevin-fts/README.md

 * In `examples` folder, input fields obtained using SCFT, pre-trained model weights, and field configurations at equilibrium states for several known BCP morphologies are provided.
 * Currently, the best neural network model is `LitAtrousCascadeMish` of `model/model/atr_cas_mish.py`, and it is set as default model of `class TrainAndInference` in `deep_langevin_fts.py`.
 * To run `TrainAndRun.py`, `deep_langevin_fts.py` should exist in the same directory.
 * Depending on the simulation parameters, DL-FTS can diverge because of the Anderson mixing.
 If the Anderson mixing diverges, reduce the Anderson mixing parameters in parameter set.
-If the Anderson mixing failed to reach the `training.tolerance` during the `make_training_data` step, increase it or train the model with slightly different chi N parameter set.
 * If your training is not successful constantly (switching to Anderson mixing happens too often, more than once per 10 Langevin steps), try followings.
   * Adjust `am.max_hist` and `langevin.dt` so that the number of iterations is smaller than 80.
   * increase `features` to 64.